Overview

 The Association authorized geographical location or unit focused chapters so Troopers who could not attend reunions could continue to meet together.
 The 1st Cavalry Division Association currently has 21 local or regional chapters in 16 different states and the District of Columbia.
 It also has 2 unit-oriented chapters that are chartered and active.
 The size of individual chapters varies but each offers Troopers an opportunity to meet and socialize with other Troopers and enjoy Cavalry camaraderie.

-The SABER is printed every other month and subscriptions for Life members are $10 and Associate members are $15 per year.
+The SABER is printed every other month and subscriptions for members are $20 per year.
 It is available on our web page at no charge.
 SABER provides another forum for members to preserve and strengthen the fine friendships made years ago by providing columns that focus on the units that have been assigned to the Division.
 Additionally, columns that discuss the activities of the active-duty Division, the Horse Cavalry Detachment, Chapter News, and other articles that are submitted by members that are published from time to time.
 Two special items in the SABER are the Taps, the Wanted sections, and the Birthday Wishes.
 Taps lists the names, units, and periods of service of Troopers who have passed away and have been reassigned to Fiddler’s Green.
 The Wanted section provides members the opportunity to find other Troopers or help each other by making contact with one another.
 The Birthday Wishes high light our Troopers who are turning 90 throughout the year.

 Staff

 The Association has three full-time employees who staff the Headquarters in Copperas Cove, Texas: Executive Director, the Program Director, and the Chapter Coordinator.
 The office staff is assisted by the officers, the Board of Governors, Foundation Trustees, Advisory Council, and a large group of volunteer members who provide assistance with the chapters, reunions, SABER, and the Division Support Program.
-Normal office hours at the Association are from 0830 – 1600, Monday through Friday.
+Normal office hours at the Association are from 0900 – 1600, Monday through Friday.
 The Association office is closed on all Federal Holidays and the Monday and Tuesday following the annual reunion.

 The aims and objectives of the Association are as valid today as they were when they were signed in 1948.
 The Charter Members of the 1st Cavalry Division set the conditions for a successful operation and the Troopers of each successive generation have joined ranks making the 1st Cavalry Division Association the great organization it is.
 It’s a great team, it’s our team, it’s the First Team!